Arithmetic Cycles with Modulus

 \subsection{Results}

-For ease of exposition, we assume $X$ to be smooth and projective over a number field $k$, and not distinguish between $X$ and its corresponding analytic space $X(\C)$.
-Given such an $X$, let $\caZ^{p}(X)$ be the free abelian group generated by reduced and irreducible subvarieties of codimension $p$ that compute $\CH^{p}(X)$.
+Let, as before, $X$ denote a smooth quasi-projective variety of dimension $d$, defined over a number field $k$.
+For ease of writing, we do not distinguish between $X$ and its corresponding analytic space $X(\C)$.
+Let $\caZ^{p}(X)$ be the free abelian group generated by reduced and irreducible subvarieties of codimension $p$ that compute $\CH^{p}(X)$.
 The definition of arithmetic Chow groups involves the following basic principle: Typically, the cycle class map

 can be represented by the fundamental class $\delta_{Z}$ of an algebraic cycle in homology, as well as a smooth form $\omega_{Z}$ of type $(p,p)$ in cohomology.
 Since they represent the same cycle class, the difference between the fundamental class and the current $[\omega_{Z}]$ associated to $\omega_{Z}$ (see Lemma \ref{lem:form--current-inc} for the definition) satisfies the differential equation